geode-sdk/docs/tutorials/coroutines.md

 }
 ```

-You can use the `coro::makeGenerator` function to construct a generator based on a vector.
+You can use the `coro::makeGenerator` function to construct a generator based on a vector or a CCArray.